zym-starx/nora_v1.1.0/README.md

 A voluntary summer internship's project.
 Made with NVIDIA's Riva.

 This repository includes all my attempts.
 The "main working one" is main.py.
 Riva should be downloaded and run on port: 50051 to run this.
-ASR-NLP-TTS models should be included to the download by changing the config file.
+ASR-NLP-TTS models should be included to the download of Riva by changing the **config file of Riva**.

 In nlp models BERT (weather) one should be enough since this project only answers to that topic.